mispacek/ESP-File_manager/README.md

-# ESP-File_manager
+# ESP-File_manager for Micropython
- Online file manager for ESP32 micropython
+ Web browser based file manager for ESP32 running directly on device

  Upload files to your ESP and try it !
  Please configure your wifi setting in main.py